TOPICS: Overview/ Letter from the CEO ● Latest News ● Frequently Asked Questions ● GBT’s Cleaning Program ● Prevention Tips ● Resources

 In addition to the nightly cleaning and enhanced attention to disinfecting high-touch areas we began last week, this week, GBT will begin thorough disinfecting of city buses and ADA paratransit buses on a rolling schedule with a target of a full disinfecting treatment of each bus weekly.

-- Route 19x will be running a modified schedule with one morning and one afternoon trip Monday through Friday
+- Route 19x, 22x, and 23 are running a modified schedule with each running one morning and one afternoon trip Monday through Friday.

-- Route 7 will be temporarily suspended – Riders should use the Coastal Link (CL)
+- Route 7 is temporarily suspended – Riders should use the Coastal Link (CL).

 Effective March 20, 2020, the GBT Bus Station Building at 710 Water Street in Downtown Bridgeport will be closed to the public.
 There will be no access to the building or bathrooms, and GBT ticketing will be closed until further notice.
 The terminal platforms will be open for riders.